privateprep/coding-space-website/src/pages/index.md

       - title: Summer Programs
         content: /summer
 mainpitch:
-  title: Where Kids Learn to Code
+  title: Where Kids Learn to Think Critically
   description: >-
     We offer in-person and online coding classes and camps for kids and teens in a caring, inclusive space for students to have fun, be challenged, and grow